asyncapi/website/pages/blog/2024-april-summary.md

 ### AsyncAPI Working Groups
 We have a new Conference Coordination Working Group that focuses on planning, managing, and creating a seamless way to enhance the conference experience.
 If you want to join the working group or read more about their work, please check out the [Conference Coordination Working Group discussion](https://github.com/orgs/asyncapi/discussions/1170).

+## TSC x Ambassadors
+We're thrilled to announce a new automated TSC voting system!
+We want to thank [Aayush Saini](https://github.com/AayushSaini101) for working on the implementation, as this will make the voting process smoother, more efficient, and more transparent.
+With this new system, we hope to encourage greater participation and engagement.
+Please make sure to [read the voting docs](https://github.com/asyncapi/community/blob/master/voting.md) to familiarize yourself with the new voting system.

 ## Coming in May
 - **AACoT'24 Helsinki** - The Helsinki Edition will take place on May 28th and 29th.
 Please keep an eye out for announcements on community tickets on Slack and our social channels.